datacentred/puppet-ceph/README.md

 found in sysfs.
 The two addressing modes can be used interchangably thus configuration like 'Slot 01/2:0:0:0' is permissible.

+Finally, /dev device names can be used when needed, though they should not be used for physical SATA/SAS disks running on metal.
+This handles problems such as NVMe PCIe SSD's (which do not have SCSI addresses) and differences in assigned disk SCSI addresses between vagrant providers.
+Thus a physical disk with an NVMe journal can be provisioned with '0:0:0:1/nvme0n1', and a vagrant second disk can be 'sdb/sdb' to ensure it would work in either VirtualBox or VMware.

 ## Setup

 ### Setup Requirements